 - Use seedless watermelon for this recipe.
 No need to spend all day picking out watermelon seeds!

-- Serve this smoothie immediately after making.
-The longer it sits, the watermelon separates from the other ingredients.
+- Serve this smoothie immediately after making it.
+The longer it sits, the more the watermelon separates from the other ingredients.

 - Want popsicles?
 Freeze the smoothie in freezer pop molds to make homemade popsicles for the kids.

 My watermelon smoothie blends cherries, watermelon, strawberries and lime.
 It's super refreshing and antioxidant-loaded!

 Yes!
 When using any kind of melon in a smoothie, I cut back on the amount of liquid.
 Watermelon contains enough water on its own that you don't need any more liquid.
 Also, don't forget to remove the seeds!